 Though left ventricular outflow tract obstruction is usually a dynamic phenomenon which could happen to any ICU patient, this chapter has been thrown into the Cardiothoracic ICU section mainly because of completely irrational personal reasons, i.e. that's the sort of place where the author encounters it most frequently, usually in patients waiting for or recovering from cardiac surgery.
 It could just as easily belong in the cardiology section.

-The topic of LVOT obstruction had appeared in Question 8 from the first paper of 2019, where quite a significant amount of detail was asked about.
+The topic of LVOT obstruction had appeared in Question 8 from the first paper of 2019, where quite a significant amount of detail was asked about different causes, and in Question 11 from the first paper of 2023, where SAM was the main focus.
 In terms of published peer-reviewed information about this disease process, Vilcant & Hai (2018) have an excellent free introduction, though without very much detail on management.
 Sen-Choudhry et al (2016) is where you would go for the management details, but it is unfortunately paywalled by Nature.
 The salient features of management from this article are summarised below.
 Additionally, a free article by Poliac et al (2006) gives some excellent pragmatic recommendations regarding the haemodynamic management of the obstruction-prone LVOT during anaesthesia.
 The wording of the college answer to Question 8 suggests that it was written after reading Slama et al (2016), but the article does not contain anything additive beyond the already quoted resources, and one does not need to pay for it.

 Predisposing conditions for LVOT obstruction